adbu42/osr_mca/README.md

 # Open Set Recognition using Masked Conditional Autoencoders
 Improves the model from C2AE by replacing the convolutional UNet with Transfomers

+Please create a config.yml file with the key "wandb_api_key" and your WANDB API KEY.

+Model for the UNet taken and adapted from https://github.com/milesial/Pytorch-UNet

 Sources:
 ```
 @inproceedings{oza2019c2ae,